davesheldon/nap/docs/index.md

 $ go install github.com/davesheldon/nap@latest
 ```

-Once you have Nap installed, head on over to the Basics
+Once you have Nap installed, go read about [The Basics](/docs/the-basics.md) to start writing your first test.